xiilei/dwml/README.md

-## rdml - A Python library for reading drawing of spreadsheet documents
+## dwml - A Python library for reading drawing of spreadsheet documents